obenchekroun/obenchekroun.github.io/README.md

 $ git commit -m "<any suitable description of the changes>"
 $ git push

-NB : the commit can be done via Github app
+NB : the commit can be done via Github app or by executing the script :
+	$ ./gpush <description of the commited changes>